nus-cs2103-AY2425S1/tp/docs/index.md

 ![Ui](images/Ui2.png)

-**Welcome to Knotty Planner!** Your ultimate desktop application for managing wedding planning details.
+**Welcome to KnottyPlanners!** Your ultimate desktop application for managing wedding planning details.
 While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).

 ## Features